Top 5 Accounting Software for Small Business in 2017

 Freshbooks is our category leader ideal for freelancers and small business owners.
 It is well-balanced in terms of key features, pricing, and support.
 For this, it is granted our Best Accounting Software Award for 2016 and the Supreme Software Award for 2016.

-Likewise, it has the most responsive mobile app with a clean interface accessible to Android, iPhone, and mobile web users.
+It also has the most responsive mobile app with a clean interface accessible to Android, iPhone, and mobile web users.

 Freshbooks also offers great customer support.
 You can get in touch with the vendor via phone, online, knowledge base, and video tutorials.
 It is worth noting that the vendor responds to user reviews, which shows its proactive approach to ensuring customer satisfaction.